SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/mail-routing/recipient-resolution.md

 The delivery report redirection settings that are available in the Exchange Management Shell for distribution groups and dynamic distribution groups are described in this list:

-- ** *ReportToManagerEnabled*  parameter ** Enables or disables sending delivery reports to the group manager.
+- ** *ReportToManagerEnabled*  parameter **: Enables or disables sending delivery reports to the group manager.
 Valid values are  `$true` or  `$false`.
 The default value is  `$false`.
 For a distribution group, the manager is controlled by the  _ManagedBy_ parameter on the **Set-Group** (distribution groups), or **Set-DynamicDistributionGroup** (dynamic distribution groups) cmdlets.

-- ** *ReportToOriginatorEnabled*  parameter ** Enables or disables sending delivery reports to the message sender for messages that are sent to the group.
+- ** *ReportToOriginatorEnabled*  parameter **: Enables or disables sending delivery reports to the message sender for messages that are sent to the group.
 Valid values are  `$true` or  `$false`.
 The default value is  `$true`.

     **Note**: The values of  _ReportToManagerEnabled_ parameter and  _ReportToOriginatorEnabled_ can't both be  `$true`.
 If one parameter is set to  `$true`, the other must be set to  `$false`.
 The values of both parameters can be  `$false`, which suppresses the redirection of all delivery report messages for the group.

 The different types of delivery report messages that can be affected by delivery report redirection for groups are described in this list:

-- **Delivery receipt (DR)** Confirms that a message was delivered to its intended recipient.
+- **Delivery receipt (DR)**: Confirms that a message was delivered to its intended recipient.

-- **Delivery status notification (DSN)** Describes the result of an attempt to deliver a message that didn't result in the message being returned to the sender in an non-delivery report (NDR).
+- **Delivery status notification (DSN)**: Describes the result of an attempt to deliver a message that didn't result in the message being returned to the sender in an non-delivery report (NDR).
 For more information about DSN messages, see [DSNs and NDRs in Exchange 2016](../../mail-flow/ndrs/ndrs.md).

-- **Message disposition notification (MDN)** Describes the status of a message after it has been successfully delivered to a recipient.
+- **Message disposition notification (MDN)**: Describes the status of a message after it has been successfully delivered to a recipient.
 Read notifications (RNs) and non-read notification (NRNs) are both examples of MDN messages.
 MDN messages are defined in RFC 2298 and are controlled by the **Disposition-Notification-To:** header field in the message header.
 MDN settings that use this header field are compatible with many different kinds of messaging servers.
 MDN settings can also be defined by using MAPI properties in Outlook and Exchange.

-- **Non-delivery report (NDR)** Indicates to the message sender that the message couldn't be delivered to the specified recipients.
+- **Non-delivery report (NDR)**: Indicates to the message sender that the message couldn't be delivered to the specified recipients.
 The message is returned to the sender in the NDR.

-- **Non-read notification (NRN)** Indicates that a message was deleted before it was read.
+- **Non-read notification (NRN)**: Indicates that a message was deleted before it was read.

-- **Out of office (OOF)** Indicates that the recipient won't respond to email messages.
+- **Out of office (OOF)**: Indicates that the recipient won't respond to email messages.
 The acronym OOF dates back to the original Microsoft messaging system where the corresponding notification was named "out of facility."

-- **Read notification (RN)** Indicates that a message was read.
+- **Read notification (RN)**: Indicates that a message was read.

-- **Recall Report** Indicates the status of a recall request for a specific recipient (the sender tried to recall a sent message by using Outlook).
+- **Recall Report**: Indicates the status of a recall request for a specific recipient (the sender tried to recall a sent message by using Outlook).

 These are the settings that cause delivery report messages to be deleted when they're sent to a group: